blostein/agd_scope_ancestry_wdl/README.md

    - The frequency file is a tab-delimited file with the following columns: CHR SNP CLST A1 A2 MAF MAC NCHROBS
    - You can see an example of how I generated this using the thousand genomes project (TGP) data in the TGP_supervised_frequencies directiory, script download_prune_topmed.sh.
 This script downloads the TGP dta following the script provided in the SCOPE github real_data github directory.
 Because that TGP was on a different chromosome build than AGD, the tool liftOver was used to convert to the AGD build (GCh38).
 Then the within population frequencies were calculated

+Note: The WDL script has a hard time locating the localized files, so I used symbolic links, a la https://support.terra.bio/hc/en-us/community/posts/360077616291-Cromwell-question-localization-of-reference-files